Are you curious about the hidden stress that could be lurking in your everyday objects?

-Let’s start with an official definition of residual stress:
+Let’s start with a formal definition of residual stress:

-If the brittleness of the object is low, it will deform slowly, and if the brittleness is high, it will form cracks.
+If the object is not very brittle, it will deform slowly, but if the brittleness is high, cracks will form.

 Fig. 1 Effect of residual stress

-Residual stress is very common in mechanical manufacturing, and it often occurs in every process.
+Residual stress is a prevalent issue in mechanical manufacturing and occurs in nearly every process.

-However, in essence, the causes of residual stress can be divided into three categories.
+However, the root causes of residual stress can be classified into three main categories:

 Harm of residual stress

-At the same time, it also has a very important impact on its fatigue strength, stress corrosion resistance, dimensional stability and service life.
+Additionally, residual stress has a significant impact on the fatigue strength, stress corrosion resistance, dimensional stability, and service life of the object.

-During the cooling process, the residual thermal stress is produced due to the uneven cooling caused by the unreasonable process, which leads to the fracture of the casting.
+During the cooling process, residual thermal stress can be generated due to uneven cooling caused by inadequate processes, leading to casting fractures.